Jira Standup Mode

 How to Run an Agile Retrospective for Leaders

-When I am preparing development work, I write Gherkin-style stories, which follow the “Given/When/Then” format.
-I learned this technique at Hashrocket and have practiced it ever since.
-It’s incredibly effective.
+When preparing feature development work, I write Gherkin-style tickets, which follow the “Given/When/Then” format.
+Many people call these stories, and I do, too.
+This technique is incredibly effective!
 But why?
-In this post, I’ll try to answer that question.
+In this post, I’ll try to answer that question. ...

 Deliver a Great Standup Report as an Engineer